Diet & Chew Toys

 Providing your pet with these abrasive, resilient dental chews is often a good alternative for those days when you do not brush.
 However, only toothbrushing can remove plaque and food debris below the gumline.
 It is below the gumline where disease-causing bacteria flourish, resulting in irritation, inflammation, and infection.

 A proper chew toy can help keep your puppy’s teeth clean and his gums healthy.
 The size of the chew toy is important – it should be big enough to avoid being swallowed or stuck in the throat.
 Hardness is also important – some chew toys are so hard they often break teeth.
-Chew items that are too hard and should be avoided include cattle hooves, nylon bones, pressed rawhides, and real bones such as beef femurs, knucklebones, and soup bones.
+Chew items that are too hard and should be avoided include cattle hooves, nylon bones, pressed rawhides, antlers, and real bones such as beef femurs, knucklebones, and soup bones.

 Offer a variety of chew toys with different textures.
 Kong toys, rope toys, and some rawhides are good.
 Remember, proper chew toys are an adjunct to daily brushing.

 BARF (Bones And Raw Foods) diets have been gaining popularity with pet owners.
 Some believe that this is a more “natural” diet since wild dogs in Africa, tigers, lions, wolves, and other wild carnivores eat raw foods.
 However, wild carnivores suffer from the same oral diseases as their domestic relatives.
 Predators with higher bone content in their diet have more tooth fractures.
 It is also important to note that the average age span of an African Wild Dog is five years.

 Ultimately, the risks of feeding bones and raw meat foods outweigh any benefits.
 These risks include:

 - Bones can splinter when chewed, causing damage and/or obstructions in the digestive tract